buzzbangorg/bsbang-frontend/README.md

 4. Copy `install/apache2/bsbang.wsgi` to `/var/www/bsbang`, editing `sys.path.insert()` to point to the root of your bsbang installation.

-## TODO ##
+## MindMap ##
-Future plans include:

-* Greatly improve the basic look for the website (logo and style)
+- [x] Load 10 results at a time and leave to remaining for further requests
+- [x] Include previous and next button on the result page/Pagination
+- [x] Integrate the spell-check module
+- [ ] Update the aboutme page of the website
+- [ ] Implement the suggester module to provide suggestion as you type
+- [ ] Show 2 page numbers before and after the current page in the page navgation bar
-* When displaying results, do boxout information that is useful to the user, in a similiar style to Google info-boxes (e.g. how many datasets a data catalog has, the information on the hosting biobank for a particular found biological sample.
+- [ ] When displaying results, do boxout information that is useful to the user, in a similiar style to Google info-boxes(e.g. how many datasets a data catalog has, the information on the hosting biobank for a particular found biological sample.
 This will require significant improvements to the scope of the corresponding crawler and how it stores crawled structured data.
-* Allow users to register URLs for crawling via the website.
+- [ ] Allow users to register URLs for crawling via the website.
 To do this, the crawler will also need filtering and limiting control to prevent crashes from malicious, malformed or simply huge crawl targets.

-## Hacking ##
+## contributing ##

 Contributions welcome!
 Please

 * Conform to the PEP 8 style guide.

 Thanks!